jake-landersweb/jake_code/swift/list_background/README.md

 This view modifier needs four parameters:
 1. (REQUIRED) the number of items the entire list contains
-2. (REQUIRED) the index of the sepcific cell
+2. (REQUIRED) the index of the specific cell
 3. (optional) the background of the cell, defaults to white
 4. (optional) the corner radius of the cell, defaults to 10